spotify/scio/site/src/main/paradox/FAQ.md

 #### How do I throttle Bigtable writes?

-Currently Dataflow autoscaling may not work well with large writes BigtableIO.
+Currently, Dataflow autoscaling may not work well with large writes BigtableIO.
 Specifically It does not take into account Bigtable IO rate limits and may scale up more workers and end up hitting the limit and eventually fail the job.
 As a workaround, you can enable throttling for Bigtable writes in Scio 0.4.0-alpha2 or later.

 ```scala mdoc:reset:invisible
 val btProjectId = ""